Undertaking an MPhil or PhD

 - Social Work and Health, including Social Policy

 Both cross-School and discipline specific research is flourishing and is supported by School-wide research conferences and events, bursary competitions, and multidisciplinary research groups.

 Carrying out research for a PhD or MPhil (or DPsych or ProfD) is very different from being an undergraduate.
 You will work on a unique project in a field of your own choice or one that has been developed by colleagues within the School of Social Sciences.
 We will provide you with the support you need, through expert supervision from experienced researchers, a well-chosen programme of research training and the support of the University's Doctoral School.

-You will need to carefully assess the research opportunities available in your chosen area, and we suggest that you seek the advice of the University's Doctoral School.
+You will need to carefully assess the research opportunities available in your chosen area, and we suggest that you seek the advice of the University's Doctoral School and our disciplinary research leads in the School of Social Sciences.
 They will be able to put you in touch with a potential supervisor, and will also provide advice about the most appropriate course of supporting studies for you.

 Research students are supervised by nationally and internationally recognised researchers in the School of Social Sciences.

 The Schools of Social Sciences has developed extensive links with a wide range of external organisations and are actively involved in collaborations with other universities, both in the UK and abroad.
 These links ensure the business, policy and professional relevance of our research degrees and our postgraduate and professional courses.
 They have also contributed strongly to NTU's sustained track record in scoring very highly for graduate employability in national league tables.
 In recent years, researchers have been especially successful in responding to the needs of our external partners.
 We have been awarded grants from:

 - Nottingham Probation Service